mshuffett/dotfiles/README.markdown

 - add zsh completions to git aliases ala oh-my-zsh
 - replace ack with ag?
 - come up with better solution to dependencies
-- possibly evaluate some of the other dotfiles frameworks
 - fix permissions for instalation
 - fix changing zsh to default